RGlossop/IMS-Starter/README.md

 This will show all customers in the database.

 ## Running the tests
+To Run the tests, right click the root folder in eclipse and choose Coverage as -> Junit test

 ### Unit Tests

 DAO Tests ensure that the DAO is connecting to a database and altering table data